-Roland Petit, a leading French choreographer who swept away ballet taboos and whose mix of entertainment and art also made his work popular in Hollywood, died Sunday in Geneva, according to the New York Times.
-He was 87 and had lived in Switzerland for more than a decade.
+Roland Petit, a leading French choreographer who swept away ballet taboos and whose mix of entertainment and art also made his work popular in Hollywood, died Sunday in Geneva.

 Ed Burgess, 58, chair and professor of the Dance Department at the University of Wisconsin-Milwaukee Peck School of the Arts, died last week, the university has announced.

 Annelise Mertz, professor emerita in the Performing Arts Department in Arts & Sciences (PAD) at Washington University in St. Louis, died April 28, at her home in Clayton, Missouri, of pancreatic cancer, according to the university.
 She was 93.